glebtsereteli/Figgy/docs/pages/api/config.md

 * Leave as `false` if you use variable names like `"move_speed"` or `"moveSpeed"`.

 ::: warning
-Changing this mid-game will erase existing saved configs, so make sure to decide on this early on.
+Changing this mid-development will erase existing saved configs, so make sure to decide on this early on.
 :::

 ## Controls

----
 ### `FIGGY_CONTROLS_NAME`
 > Default: `"[CONTROLS]"`.